minu-gatech/ETL_Project/README.md

 Objective:
 ----------
-Perform ETL - extract the data, clean it and load it into the database.
+Perform ETL Operations - extract the data, clean it and load it into the database.

 The original dataset is huge and has not been uploaded to GitHub.